edX Online

 What is bioinformatics?

-Bioinformatics is the use of computers and technology to store, study, and analyze biological genetic data, such as DNA or amino acid sequences.Footnote 1 Bioinformaticians create and use programmatic tools that filter massive amounts of biological data, develop sequencing methods, and analyze sequences for meaningful trends and insights.
+Bioinformatics is the use of computers and technology to store, study, and analyze biological genetic data, such as DNA or amino acid sequences.1 Bioinformaticians create and use programmatic tools that filter massive amounts of biological data, develop sequencing methods, and analyze sequences for meaningful trends and insights.
 When organized properly, biological data can help scientists, programmers, and researchers expand their knowledge of health, diseases, and medical care.

-Browse online bioinformatics courses
+Browse online Bioinformatics Courses

 Stand out in your field